Depthwise Convolution for Multi-Agent Communication with Enhanced Mean-Field Approximation: Related Work

 \section{Related Work}

-Communication learning is recognized as a promising way to tackle MARL by sharing extra information with each other for coordination.
-A straightforward approach is global information sharing among all agents. \citet{dial} proposed to learn one-round point-to-point communication, which uses the broadcast messages from the previous time step instead of real-time ones due to communication constraints in the real world. \citet{bicnet} used the bi-directional RNN to maintain the communication protocol that can learn various types of coordination strategies. \citet{imac} learned a compact communication protocol under certain constraints with a central scheduler to collect messages from all agents.
-Some recent works, such as TarMAC \cite{tarmac}, SARNet \cite{sar}, and DICG~\cite{dicg}, employed an attention mechanism with global communication to learn what messages to send and whom to address these messages to. \citet{ndq} designed an expressive and succinct communication protocol by introducing information-theoretic regularizers for maximizing mutual information between agents' action selection and communication messages.
-However, global information sharing can be infeasible in the real world since transmitting a large amount of information generally requires high bandwidth and incurs high computational cost.
+Communication learning is recognized as a promising way to handle multi-agent systems by sharing extra information (e.g., observations and policies) with each other for coordination~\citep{jin2022event2,lv2022separation,jin2020event,lv2022consensus}.
+A straightforward approach is global information sharing among all agents. \citet{dial} proposed to learn one-round point-to-point communication, which uses the broadcast messages from the previous time step instead of real-time ones due to communication constraints in the real world. \citet{bicnet} used the bi-directional RNN to maintain the communication protocol that can learn various types of coordination strategies.
+IMAC~\citep{imac} learned an efficient protocol that compresses communication messages and schedules more accurate information delivery to overcome the bandwidth limitations.
+Some recent works, such as TarMAC \cite{tarmac}, SARNet \cite{sar}, and DICG~\cite{dicg}, employed an attention mechanism with global communication to learn what messages to send and whom to address these messages to. \citet{ndq} designed an expressive and succinct communication protocol by introducing information-theoretic regularizers for maximizing mutual information between agents' action selection and communication messages. \citet{jin2022event} utilized the event-triggered mechanism to reduce a large amount of consumption of continuous communication at the cost of a small amount of computing resources.
+The computational cost can be high for all agents transmitting a large amount of information to each other, especially with many agents coexisting.

 Instead, the other kind of approaches attempts to learn local communication that needs efficiently exploiting the available communication resources. \citet{commnet} extended CommNet to a local variant that allows agents to communicate to others within a certain range only. \citet{atoc} proposed an attentional model that dynamically determines whether the agent should communicate with other agents to cooperate in its observable field. \citet{ic3net} learned when to communicate by a gating mechanism with individualized rewards to gain better performance and scalability. \citet{i2c} turned to realize peer-to-peer communication by using causal inference to learn a prior network that maps the agent's local observation to a belief about whom to communicate with.
 While these local communication learning methods account for the extra information from other agents, they do not explicitly learn the effect of joint actions, which could potentially reduce coordination efficiency since the environment dynamics of an agent depends on the others.